/blog/can_protocol

 0x300Battery_StatusVoltage, Current, StateOfCharge

-A classic CAN payload contains a maximum of 8 bytes.
+A Classic CAN payload contains a maximum of 8 bytes.
 Inside these 8 bytes, multiple signals can be encoded, each with:

 • start bit;